I am grateful

 For the end of an era

-that did not close gently,
+that refused to close gently,

 but demanded surrender.